gabjg/gabjg.github.io/_posts/2021-3-8-Hello-World.md

 title: First blog post!
 ---

 My first post will just lay out some of the projects that I intend to complete by the end of March, as well as the general purpose for this blog.
-The goals of this blog is:
+The goals of this blog are:

 - Record and track my homelab progress and updates
 - Serve as a demonstration of technical skills in virtual labs